praveenarallabandi/ImageAnalysis/README.md

 * numpy - For Array operations
 * matplotlib - Plot
-* numba - H=JIT for speed exectuion
+* numba - JIT for speed exectuion
 * toml - Configuration settings
 * PIL (Image) - Used only for importing and exporting images